carbon-language/carbon-lang/docs/design/unions.md

 struct.
 A union member that is not a field group is laid out as if it were a field group containing a single field.
 The ending offset of a union is the maximum ending offset of any field in any of its field groups, rounded up to the next whole byte.
+Note that this means that bitfields after the union are not "packed" together with any bitfields at the end of the union.

-**TODO:** This presupposes that struct fields are laid out sequentially; if that is not the case, this algorithm will need to be revised accordingly.
+> **TODO:** This presupposes that struct fields are laid out sequentially; if
+> that is not the case, this algorithm will need to be revised accordingly.

-The C/C++ memory model treats any maximal contiguous sequence of bitfields as a single memory location, but C/C++ do not allow bitfields to be split across the beginning of a union.
+The C/C++ memory model (which we expect Carbon to adopt) treats any maximal contiguous sequence of bitfields as a single memory location, but C/C++ do not allow bitfields to be split across the beginning of a union.
 Introducing that ability in Carbon implies that the size of a memory location can change, which the memory model doesn't seem to countenance.
 In order to fix that inconsistency, we model the creation or destruction of an active union member as also destroying any immediately preceding bitfields, and then recreating them with the same contents.
 This implies that you cannot access the preceding bitfields concurrently with creating or destroying the active union member.

 A union cannot be nested directly within a union, and a field group cannot be nested directly within a struct or a field group.
-Such constructions would be logically valid, but are forbidden because they are useless or nearly useless.

 Unions and field groups cannot contain constructors, destructors, or methods.

-### Safety
+## Safety

-The safety rules for Carbon unions are easily summarized: it is always an error to access or destroy a union member that is not active, and the operations that can change the active member are always explicit and unambiguous.
+The safety rules for Carbon unions are easily summarized: it is always out of contract to access or destroy a union member that is not active, and the operations that can change the active member are always explicit and unambiguous.
 It should be quite straightforward for a sanitizer to check direct accesses to union members, by tracking the active member in shadow memory, and verifying that the member being accessed is active.

-However, union members can also be accessed via pointers (including pointers to nested subobjects), and such pointers are indistinguishable from pointers to any other object.
-Reliably sanitizing accesses via such pointers would require dynamically tracking which union member (if any) each pointer points to, propagating that information to subobject accesses, and instrumenting every pointer access in the program to determine whether it is accessing a union, and if so whether the currently active member matches the one the pointer value was
+However, union members can also be accessed through pointers (including pointers to nested subobjects), and such pointers are indistinguishable from pointers to any other object.
+Reliably sanitizing accesses through such pointers would require dynamically tracking which union member (if any) each pointer points to, propagating that information to subobject accesses, and instrumenting every pointer access in the program to determine whether it is accessing a union, and if so whether the currently active member matches the one the pointer value was